Last Updated on

 With a bathroom on board, are not necessary.
 This means many, many long hours on the road without any breaks to break the monotony!

 Here’s a solution: use the rest area as an energy break.
 Get out, run around a little with your kids, maybe play a little game.
 While your kids use up their excess energy and boredom, you can give your muscles a much-needed stretching out after all that driving.
 Eat something before getting back on the road.

 Spending time on a campground is a great way to break the monotony and have some fun with your family.
 Find a kid-friendly camp that offers a lot of fun activities that your kids will be excited about.
 Gaming, playground, mini-golf, and pool are some good activities to get involved in at a camp.

 If you can find campgrounds alongside lakes or rivers, that is another good idea.
 Kids love water activities and you will also enjoy yourself.
 You can enjoy some wonderful activities with your family in these environments like fishing and wildlife watching.

 If allowed, you can perform some classic camp activities like building a fire, roasting s’mores and marshmallows and sing campfire songs

 Sitting cooped up in a vehicle is no one’s idea of fun and children especially need space to run around and have fun.
-But with a little bit of planning you can keep your children happy and occupied while traveling in an RV.
-Set up a daily routine for meals, involve the kids in it, and set a sleeping or napping time and a time for group and quite activities.
-Do take energy breaks in between and stay in some kid friendly camps and parks.
+But with a little bit of planning, you can keep your children happy and occupied while traveling in an RV.
+Set up a daily routine for meals, involve the kids in it, and set a sleeping or napping time and a time for group and quiet activities.
+Do take energy breaks in between and stay in some kid-friendly camps and parks.